galaxyproject/galaxy-hub/src/news/2020-1-galaxy-release/index.md

 Workflows can now make use of optional datasets and optional parameters, optional parameter default values and dataset inputs can now be restricted to user-defined datatypes.
-The workflow editor and execution engine have been enhanced to allow defining options to choose from, and these options can be connected to compatible text, integer, float, color and select tool parameters for more flexible and universally re-usable workflows
+The workflow editor and execution engine have been enhanced to allow defining options to choose from, and these options can be connected to compatible text, integer, float, color and select tool parameters for more flexible and universally reusable workflows

 Galay Markdown Pages and Workflow Reports as PDF
 ------------------------------------------------

 An additional link has been added to Galaxy Markdown Pages and Workflow reports that exports your document as a standalone PDF.

-Screenreader-friendly Navigation
+Screen Reader friendly Navigation
 --------------------------------

 The top menu and the Workflow Editor have been improved for easier navigation using Screenreaders and the Keyboard.